Table of Contents

 Pros

-• Top-Grade Materials: The use of solid spruce and rosewood ensures maximum resonance and sustain.
+- Top-Grade Materials: Solid spruce and rosewood use ensures maximum resonance and sustain.

 Cons